 Cooperative learning can help students understand topics when independent learning cannot.
-Therefore, you will see several opportunities in this curriculum for group work.
+Therefore, you will see several opportunities in the ANR curriculum for group work.
 To function in today's workforce, students need to be able to work collaboratively with others and solve problems without excessive conflict.
-This curriculum provides opportunities for students to work together and help each other complete complex tasks.
-There are many field experiences within the precision agriculture curriculum that will allow and encourage collaboration with professionals currently in the precision agriculture field.
+The ANR curriculum provides opportunities for students to work together and help each other complete complex tasks.
+There are many field experiences within the ANR curriculum that will allow and encourage collaboration with professionals currently in the agricultural field.